-Man Claims He’s A Time Traveler: Passes Polygraph, Predicts Trump Will Win 2020 Election & AI Will Take Over
+Man Claims He’s A Time Traveler: Passes Polygraph, Says Trump Will Win 2020 Election & AI Will Take Over

 A time traveler who says he’s from the year 2030 has allegedly passed a lie detector test to prove his authenticity.
 He claimed that Donald Trump would be re-elected in 2020 and artificial intelligence will eventually take over the world.
 In a shocking video posted by ApexTV, a man whose face and voice was distorted to hide his identity claims that he risked his life to travel back in time to warn people of what’s to come.

-Noah’s Predictions
+Noah’s Claims

-One of Noah’s predictions was that artificial intelligence would grow and nearly everyone will have some type of Google glass-style robot.
+One of Noah’s claims was that artificial intelligence would grow and nearly everyone will have some type of Google glass-style robot.
 Apparently, the new AI technology will enable robots almost completely to run a household.
 However, the time traveler claimed that AI would never completely take over.
 Instead, they will learn to co-exist with humans.

 The time traveler claimed that bitcoin would become increasingly popular, but “coins and bills” will still be used in America.